What fathers do

 Some fathers get lung cancer.

-Some fathers make you a scared.
+Some fathers make you scared.

 Their failing health encourages you to run again and quit drinking because watching a man who looks so much like you get sick is frightening.
 But it also encourages you to reconnect with him.